Sesamoiditis and Gout are two conditions that can cause pain in the big toe.

 Footwear and Orthotics

-For Sesamoiditis, Gel pads or tailor made orthotics made by Podiatrists may help reduce the pressure on the underside of the big toe and help the pain.
+For Sesamoiditis, Gel pads or tailor made orthotics made by Podiatrists may help reduce the pressure on the underside of the big toe and help relieve the pain.

 Footwear and orthotics are a great way to help in preventing and managing sesamoiditis and gout.